 Often building your business has as much to do with luck and being in the right place at the right time as it does hard work and perseverance.
 Nearly all of us will get that big break sooner or later.
 When it comes, you damn well better preform.
 Once you “luck into” your first big break a bigger break will fallow.
 Wash, lather, repeat and don’t screw up the opportunity.

 Referrals are your best friend.
 If I had to guess I’d say that 80% or more of any Photographers work comes from referral.
 Happy clients will refer you to their piers.
 Photo editors at magazines will refer you to other photo editors from other magazines when asked about photographers in your area.
 Corporations are always looking for someone that is easy to work with and compatible with their own view of the world.
 If you come with a great referral from another company that they do business with they will more likely hire you than not.
 In short, they trust their friends and colleges more than any promotional information that you can generate and the job will be all but in the bag long before they ever even contact you.

 Websites And Search Engine Optimization

 Referrals not withstanding a solid web presence is a must.
 We do occasionally get cold calls from potential clients looking for a photographer.
 Google is the new Yellow Pages.
-Simple put, if you can’t be found on the web you will never get the job.
+Simply put, if you can’t be found on the web you will never get the job.
 Because of this a solid understanding of SEO or Search Engine Optimization is just another hat that any photographer, or any small business for that mater, must understand.
 Learn it.
 Start using it.
 Get better at it.
 SEO is far more important than slick web design.
-Don’t worry that you are not the SEO guru to start.
+Don’t worry that you are not the SEO guru at the start.
 “Just Do It!”
 You’ll get more proficient over time.

 A Photography Business Always Starts Slow